brainCosby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 9-duplicate_last_line : *Dupicate the last line of a file*
 - 10-no_more_js : *Deletes all files with extension .js*
 - 11-directories : *Count directories and all subdirectories*
+- 12-newest_files : *Displays the 10 newest files in a directory*
 -